Edinburgh New Town Gin is one half of a diptych by David Fleck. The partner to this print is Edinburgh Old Town Whisky.

 David Fleck has captured the spirit (ahem) of the Georgian era in his Edinburgh illustration.
 The high ceilings of Edinburgh’s New Town were built during the first Gin craze between 1767 and 1850, and so the architecture shares a history with gin production in Edinburgh.
 In this delicate illustration, David Fleck layers up Edinburgh’s Georgian architecture, Juniper Trees and then encapsulates them in a Gin Bottle.

 Created by David Fleck for the “Crag & Tale” exhibition, for which we encouraged illustrators to look at Edinburgh from a different perspective.
-Curated by Nicky Brooks at the Red Door Gallery you can read more about this exhibition here.

 This listing is for 1 x Edinburgh New Town Gin.

-A4 giclee prints on Tintoretto Gesso paper.
+A4 print on Tintoretto Gesso paper.

 Signed by the artist.